helium/HIP/0064-wifi-dao.md

 ### Oracle Operations

 WiFi SubDao oracles confirm proof of coverage, data transfer, and add blocks to the WD subnetwork.
-They serve state data around Proof-of-Coverage challenges and data transfer events to hotspots.
+They serve state data around Proof-of-Coverage challenges and data transfer events to Hotspots.

 Validation is performed by a set of rotating nodes known as the consensus group, which verifies transactions and ordering prior to forming a block and proposing it to the L2 chain.
 Consensus